-We encourage all workplaces to join the celebration for International Day of People with Disability.
+We encourage all workplaces to join us in observing International Day of People with Disability.
 There are many ways you can get involved:

-- Hold or attend an event on, or around, 3 December to celebrate. - Join or start a conversation in your community to promote awareness, understanding and acceptance of people with disability. - Read, watch and listen to the stories and experiences of people with disability to challenge your attitudes and assumptions. - Take action in your workplace to remove barriers and improve accessibility for people with disability. - Help spread the word and share your messages of support online.
+- Hold or attend an event on, or around, 3 December. - Join or start a conversation in your community to promote awareness, understanding and acceptance of people with disability. - Read, watch and listen to the stories and experiences of people with disability to challenge your attitudes and assumptions. - Take action in your workplace to remove barriers and improve accessibility for people with disability. - Help spread the word and share your messages of support for #IDPwD online.

-This information kit includes ideas and tips to help get you started, but we also encourage you find your own unique way to acknowledge and celebrate people with disability in your workplace.
+This information kit includes ideas and tips to help get you started, but we also encourage you find your own unique way to acknowledge and promote the people with disability in your workplace.